tilek/random/principles/general/communication/guide_for_anger_situations.md

 # Communication when you get angry in relation to someone's behavior.

-Step 0.
-At any point while angry speak according to the principles, keep your voice calm & at a normal volume.<br>
+1. At any point while angry speak according to the principles, keep your voice calm & at a normal volume.<br>
-Step 1.
-If you are in the same place with the person, if possible, leave to another place as politely as possible.<br>
+2. If you are in the same place with the person, if possible, leave to another place as politely as possible.<br>
    Go to a place where you can't see or hear each other.<br>
    If to stay polite it's important to say something before your leave the situation use such words as:<br>
    - "I am sorry but I got angry.
 I think it's important for me to take a break.".<br>
    - "I am sorry but I am not feeling well right now.
 I think it's important for me to take a break.".<br>
-Step 2.
-Write down events that happened and your emotions separately from the events.<br>
+3. Write down events that happened and your emotions separately from the events.<br>
-Step 3.
-Give yourself enough time to calm down.<br>
+4. Give yourself enough time to calm down.<br>
    To check if you are calm enough and can write down your thoughts and see if there are negative words popping out.<br>
    If you think your brain might be tired, try to give yourself 8 hours of high-quality night sleep to reset.<br>
-Step 3.
-As soon as possible after that, write out your response:<br>
+5. As soon as possible after that, write out your response:<br>
    (1) What you like about the person and what you appreciate in their impact on you.<br>
    (2) Relevant events as you remember them.
 Clarify that it's based on your memory and your memory can be faulty.<br>
    (3) How the events made you feel.<br>
    Review it and rewrite it.<br>
-Step 4.
-If possible, agree on a clear time and format to communicate it.<br>
+6. If possible, agree on a clear time and format to communicate it.<br>
-Step 5.
-Communicate the response based on the written text if possible in real time using the media that provides most information: <br>
+7. Communicate the response based on the written text if possible in real time using the media that provides most information: <br>
    real life > video call > phone call > voice messages > text messages.<br>
 <br>
 Failures:<br>
 - Meder 2021 (around March) - support<br>